 Adding a package

-To add a package or module, simply fetch it from proxy.golang.org.
-Documentation is generated based on Go source code downloaded from the proxy.golang.org/<module>@<version>.zip.
-New module versions are fetched from index.golang.org and added to the go.dev site every few minutes.
+proxy.golang.org/<module>/@v/<version>.zip.
+New module versions are fetched from index.golang.org and added to pkg.go.dev site every few minutes.

-The guidelines for writing documentation for the godoc tool apply to go.dev.
+The guidelines for writing documentation for the godoc tool apply to pkg.go.dev.

 It’s important to write a good summary of the package in the first sentence of the package comment.
 The go.dev site indexes the first sentence and displays it in search results.